 PM Modi Ensures No Reduction in Lok Sabha Seats for South India Amid Population Control

-Prime Minister Narendra Modi has said that South Indian states won't lose any of their seats in the Lok Sabha (the lower house of Parliament) even though they've been good at controlling their population.
-He's planning to increase the number of seats across the country as a whole, so the South won't lose out on representation, and at the same time, push for a rule to have women fill 33% of those seats.
+Prime Minister Narendra Modi has promised that South Indian states won't lose any of their seats in the Lok Sabha (the lower house of Parliament) even though they've been good at controlling their populations.
+He says the number of Lok Sabha seats across the country will increase and this will benefit all the states, and specifically stop the South from losing representation.

-On Thursday, at a political meeting in Thiruvalla, Kerala, Modi told people that the idea of the South losing seats is simply not true.
-He said that Parliament will take action to protect states like Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, and Goa.
-He believes states shouldn’t have fewer representatives in Parliament just because they have successfully limited population growth.
+Speaking at a political meeting in Thiruvalla, Kerala on Thursday, Modi stated that the talk about the South losing seats is completely untrue.
+Parliament will make sure that Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Telangana, and Goa are protected.
+He explained that states shouldn’t be penalized with fewer seats in Parliament just because they’ve done a good job of managing their population size.

-Modi described this policy as both fair and looking to the future, and said increasing the total number of seats will allow for a fairer distribution of representatives.
-This message is for a region that has worried for a long time that redrawing the boundaries of voting areas (delimitation) could shift political power away from states where the population isn’t growing so quickly.
+Modi described this plan as both fair and looking toward the future.
+Increasing the total number of seats will allow for a fairer balance of representation.
+This message is aimed at a region that has worried for a long time that redrawing voting areas (delimitation) might shift political power away from states where the population isn’t growing as quickly.

 Parliament to Reconvene for Women’s Reservation and Seat Expansion

-The Prime Minister connected this to the Nari Shakti Vandan Act, and said the aim is for women to have 33% of the places in Parliament from 2029 onwards.
-He wants all political parties to agree to this, and says it’s a major, lasting change to how things are done, not just a quick political win.
+The Prime Minister connected this plan to the Nari Shakti Vandan Act, and said the goal is for women to have 33% of the seats in Parliament from 2029 onwards.
+He wants all political parties to support this, and thinks of it as a major, lasting change to the system, not just a quick political move.

 Why Seat Expansion Matters for Representation